liuzhaoge01234/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Zhaoge Liu is an Assistant Professor in the School of Public Affairs at Xiamen University in China.
-His research interests are governmental data governance, public safety services and emergency management.
-He has published in some international journals, such as Knowledge-based Systems, Food Control, Fire Technology, Operational Research, and Natural Hazards Review.
+Zhaoge Liu is an Assistant Professor in the Department of Public Administration at the School of Public Affairs at Xiamen University in China.
+He recieved his Ph.D. in Management Science and Engineering from School of Management, Harbin Institute of Technology.
+His research interests include governmental data governance, public safety services and emergency management.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.